andygotz/tango-protocol-spec/source/tango-controls-system.rst

       * MUST be based on concept of :term:`Device`
       * MAY be based on micro-services architecture

       Below is a formal definition of the Tango Controls System.
-The datai

       .. code-block:: abnf